grantmcdermott/bycatch/README.md

 ## Problems

 If you have any trouble running the code, or find any errors, please file an issue on this repo and we'll look into it.

+## License

+The software code contained within this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
+The data and figures are made available under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.